georgibocev/ASAPML-group-project/README.md

 * TextFileUtils: Utility class for handling text files.

 # Makefile
 The project includes a Makefile for building and compiling the programs.
 The Makefile is organized with targets for each program (amp, bit, ohm, volt) and rules for compilation.
-To compile a specific program, use commands like make amp or make bit.
-The make clean command is available to remove generated object files and executables.
+To compile a specific program, use commands like `make amp` or `make bit`.
+The `make clean` command is available to remove generated object files and executables.

 # Instructions for Use
 1. Compile All Programs: